eighttrigrams/eighttrigrams-tutorials/README.md

 ### Tests

-The project structure is the same as in the the `adder` example.
+The project structure is the same as in the the `examples/adder` example.

 See